cncf/tag-security/assessments/guide/README.md

 * At any time, the project lead may request additional time to respond to feedback from security reviewers
-* Project lead or lead security reviewer may pause the process where a delay of over a week cannot be accomodated by the review team.
-Simply close the github issue with a note to SIG co-chairs.
+* Project lead or lead security reviewer may pause the process where a delay of over a week cannot be accommodated by the review team.
+In this case simply close the GitHub issue with a note to SIG co-chairs.

 ## Benefits of a Security Assessment